 (c) a National Board accepts an undertaking from a person who is a student.

-(2) The National Board that registered the person must, as soon as practicable after the event occurs, give written notice of the event to the education provider with which the person is undertaking the approved programme of study.
+(2) The National Board established for the person’s health profession must, as soon as practicable after the event occurs, give written notice of the event to the education provider with which the person is undertaking the approved programme of study.

 (3) If an education provider is given a notice under subsection (2) about a person, the education provider must, as soon as practicable after receiving the notice, give notice of the event to any entity with whom the person is undertaking training as part of the approved programme of study.

+[Section 92 amended by No. 4 of 2018 s.
+29.]

 93. Report to National Board of cessation of status as student

 (1) This section applies if —